dmgilmour/Oakland-Oligarch/brainstorm.md

     *	Globalish int with all of the money stored so far
 *	Means of getting out of jail
     *	Either store number of turns and enumerate each turn
-    *	Or store turn entered jail and do math
 *	Selling Property